-Media and Communication Studies - Master of Science Programme (120 credits)
+Media and Communication Studies - Master of Science programme

-Students graduating from this programme will be prepared for professional opportunities in research education, academic careers, media and cultural industries, national and international policy and production sectors, commercial and public service organisations and NGOs.
-Above all, graduates will have the critical skills necessary to evaluate and critically understand media in a range of professional and private spheres.
+Students graduating from this programme will be prepared for professional opportunities in research-led careers, education, academic careers, media and cultural industries, national and international policy and production sectors, commercial and public service organisations, and NGOs.
+Above all, graduates will have the critical skills necessary to evaluate and understand media in a range of professional and private spheres.

 The applicants estimated capacity to complete the programme is the primary criterion for selection.
-Students who fulfill the special eligibility requirements are selected on the basis of their previous study results (grades on courses and Bachelor s degree essay), proficiency in English and letter of intent.
+Students are selected on the basis of their previous study results (grades on courses and Bachelor’s degree essay), proficiency in English and letter of intent.

 English language requirements